CAS Exam MAS-II Guide

 Linear Mixed Models: A Practical Guide Using Statistical Software is assigned across all chapters, excluding coding examples, with shrinkage notes called out separately.

-- James et al. and GLM Monograph
+- James et al., Salis, and GLM Monograph

 - Cowpertwait and Metcalfe